Saving money while getting good quality is hard. It gets worse when the time comes to buy furniture or other relatively expensive items.

 When you go to the consignment shop, be ready to ask if the price can go any lower.
 Our couch had been marked at about $470, but when we hedged, that being more than we wanted to spend, the salesperson went to the computer and discovered that the couch was due for another markdown.
 Saving $120 on a couch is certainly worth a few minutes.
 That’s about 25% off the price.

-Even if you’re looking to decorate with higher end items, consignment shops can have amazing deals.
+Even if you want to decorate with higher-end items, consignment shops can have amazing deals.
 We had more fun looking at furniture that would fit beautifully in our dream house, whenever we may buy it.